Minhajul Abedin

 Minhajul Abedin Nannu (মিনহাজুল আবেদিন নান্নু; born 25 September 1965) is a former Bangladeshi cricketer who played in 27 One Day Internationals from 1986 to 1999.
 He captained Bangladesh twice during the Asia Cup of 1990–91.
 In local cricket arena he is more commonly known by his nickname, "Nannu".

-Minhajul is currently one of the chief selectors of BCB, along with Akram Khan and Habibul Bashar.
+Minhajul Abedin was one of the chief selectors of BCB, along with Akram Khan and Habibul Bashar.

 Personal life

 His elder brother, Nurul Abedin played four One Day Internationals for Bangladesh.

 Domestic career

 Nannu caught the attention of the cricket selectors in the early 1980s.
-In December 1983, he was selected to tour West Bengal.
-There, he wasn't very successful, but he enjoyed greater success playing for the Bangladesh Tigers in the 1984 South-East Asia Cup.
+In December 1983, he was selected to tour West Bengal, where he wasn't very successful.
+He enjoyed greater success playing for the Bangladesh Tigers in the 1984 South-East Asia Cup.
 His top score of 60 against the Bangladesh national team went in vain, but his 44 against Hong Kong at Chittagong, helped the Tigers win the match.
 Bowling gentle medium pacers, he took 2/8 against Singapore.
 After that, he enjoyed a successful tour of Kenya with the national team.

 Playing for Abahani, he was consistently amongst the runs in the domestic cricket in 1984–85.
 But when he failed against the touring Lankans in March 1985, and against the Omar Quareshi XI in January 86, many started to doubt his credentials as an international cricketer.
-However, he performed consistently during the Pakistan Tour in March.
+However, he performed consistently during the Pakistan tour in March.
 He didn't get any big score, but was consistently amongst the runs.
 After this, he became a regular member of the national side for more than a decade.

-A right-handed middle order batsman, Abedin was part of Bangladesh's inaugural ODI game, against Pakistan at Moratuwa in 1985–86.
+A right-handed middle order batsman, Minhajul Abedin was part of Bangladesh's inaugural ODI game, against Pakistan at Moratuwa in 1985–86.

-Abedin didn't get a chance to play Test cricket for Bangladesh.
+Minhajul Abedin didn't get a chance to play Test cricket for Bangladesh.
 However he did enjoy a brief first-class career, finishing with a record of 1709 runs at 51.78.